 Worship/Justice Sundays: Periodically, all our children will gather together for youth worship and/or an activity focused around a social justice issue.
 We want to provide children with the experience of ritual; to learn about the ways in which Unitarian Universalists worship, what it means to be part of a larger faith community and to forge relationships with our ministers and staff.
 These Sundays replace regular classroom Sundays and provide teachers with a day off.

 Feedback: We encourage teaching teams to debrief lessons and provide each other with feedback.
-Greg will be a presence in each classroom regularly throughout the year to assist as needed, provide support and forge relationships with the children.
+Matt will be a presence in each classroom regularly throughout the year to assist as needed, provide support and forge relationships with the children.
 He will also offer your teaching team feedback on the lesson observed.